bacor/ISMIR2020/README.md

 ==================================================

-This repository contains all code for the paper 'Mode Classification and Natural Units in Plainchant' presented at [International Society for Music Information Retrieval
+This repository contains all code for the paper 'Mode Classification and Natural Units in Plainchant' presented at the [International Society for Music Information Retrieval (ISMIR)
 Conference 2020](https://ismir.github.io/ISMIR2020/).

 ----